-Bridge Mode is enabled or disabled in the setup page of the System Engineer panel.
-When enabled, the Bridge indicator on the device will be illuminated between the bridged channels.
+Bridge Mode is enabled or disabled in the AMP page for a given odd numbered Output.
+When enabled, the Bridge indicator will be illuminated between the bridged channels.

-When Bridged, the partner (even numbered) channel will not show any signal on the limiter meter, neither will you be able access any of its parameters for adjustment.
+When Bridged, the partner (even numbered) channel will not show any signal on the limiter meter, and the Mute button will not operate, neither will you be able access any of its parameters for adjustment.
 The Amplifier protection indicator however will still operate.